-GNU Compiler: module load gnu/4.9.0.
+GNU Compiler: module load gnu/4.9.3.

-Intel Compiler: module load gnu/4.7.0 && module load intel/2013.1.117.
+Intel Compiler: module load gnu/4.7.3 && module load intel/2013.1.117.

 If you want to switch compilers execute module purge before loading the compiler to use.
+Remember that this must be done inside a script if you are not using the compute node interactively.